beatass/Crimes-analysis/README.md

 ## Motivation

-In this study the exploratory analysis (**EDA**) with visualizations of crimes data of Boston (USA) to answer to all of above questions.
+In this study the exploratory analysis (**EDA**) with visualizations of crimes data of Boston (USA) is used to answer to all of above questions.

 ## Recap